LXMachado/holistic-health-landing-page/README.md

-# React Holistic Health Landingpage
+# Vite React Holistic Health Landingpage

 Thank you for purchasing this page.
 I hope it's going to be helpful for you.